 “Sometimes, the changes in society carry a stealth element…”

 So true!
-Authors⏤traditionally or independently published⏤know that social-media marketing has become an ever-increasing burden, regardless of platform, which can stealthily rob from a written-page, potentially a written-work.
+Authors⏤traditionally or independently published⏤know that social-media marketing has become an ever-increasing burden, regardless of platform, which can stealthily rob words from a written-page, potentially a written-work.
 A novel!
 I believe true fans want the written word.
 Namely books.
 True reading-fans won’t be disappointed by one less tweet or post on social media if it means that their favorite author will deliver their reading pleasure.
 (I’m thinking of George R.R.
 Martin, my favorite author.
 Be kind, have faith, the long winter will eventually come to an end, and oh how beautiful, when that spring finally blossoms.)

 It all comes back to Mark Leslie Lefebre’s quote and a recent writing festival, “Magic Happens When Words Collide.”
 He’s right!
 A boon for readers and writers as flashes of insight encourage readers to read and writers to write.
 I extend my thanks to When Words Collide, the board, and the many festival volunteers.
 I had a fabulous experience!
 My knowledge enriched, my mind aches from the learning… and yes, I’ll be back next year!